Quansight-Labs/free-threaded-compatibility/docs/porting.md

 We suggest focusing on safety over single-threaded performance.
-For example, if adding a lock to a global cache would harm multithreaded scaling, and turning off the cache implies a a small performance hit, consider doing the simpler thing and disabling the cache in the free-threaded build.
+For example, if adding a lock to a global cache would harm multithreaded scaling, and turning off the cache implies a small performance hit, consider doing the simpler thing and disabling the cache in the free-threaded build.
 Single-threaded performance can always be improved later, once you've established free-threaded support and hopefully improved test coverage for multithreaded workflows.